Writing a Life Coach Business Plan: 6 Tips for Success

 To create a life coaching mission statement for yourself, think about:

-• What type of life coach you’d like to be,
+• What type of life coach you’d like to be

-• How you want to help them, and
+• How you want to help them

-• Why you are doing it.
+• Why you’re doing it

 This is also known as your 30-second elevator pitch.
 Here’s an example of a life coaching mission statement: